Using Language Injections

 Place the cursor inside a string literal, tag, or attribute, in which you want to inject a language and press Alt+Enter (or use the intention action icon ).

-Click Inject language or reference and select the language you want to inject.
+Select Inject language or reference and choose the language you want to inject.

 Open a code fragment in the dedicated editor section